BlockScience/SCF-GML-Contributions/GM-01/README.md

 `License`		      | Abbreviated License

 #### Status
-A GM can have four statuses: `Request`, `Exploring`, `In-Development` or `Implemented`.
+A GM can have four statuses: `Desire`, `In R&D`, `In-Development` or `Implemented`.
 The process by which a GM is progressed through the statuses is described in the [Flow](#flow) section.

-##### Status: Request
+##### Status: Desire
-Add Description for the Request Status.
+Add Description for the Desire Status.
-A Request is a call for a governance module supporting an existing concept.
+A Desire is a call for a governance module supporting an existing concept.
 It might not be fully fleshed out, there might not be an implementation ready, but there is a desire to build out that module.

-##### Status: Exploring
+##### Status: In R&D
-Add Description for the Exploring Status.
+Add Description for the `In R&D` Status.
-A GM that is Exploring is a serious considerion for a Request.
+A GM that is Exploring is a serious consideration for a Desire.
 It could involve academics, R&D, and should focus on the feasibility of the GM.

 ##### Status: In-Development
 Add Description for the In-Development Status.